met4citizen/TalkingHead/README.md

 --- | ---
 `nodeAvatar` | DOM element for the talking head.
 `nodeSubtitles` | DOM element for subtitles.
 If the value is `null`, subtitles won't be displayed during speech.
-`urlAvatar3D` | URL for the Ready Player Me avatar.
+`urlAvatar3D` | URL for the Ready Player Me avatar GLB file.
 `opt` | Object for options.
 Refer to the next table for available options.
 `success` | Callback function triggered when the avatar has been successfully loaded.
 `error` | Callback function triggered if there's an initialization error.
 The first parameter is the error message string.

-The available options are as follows:
+The supported options are as follows:

 Option | Description
 --- | ---